Support Us

 Experience:

-• Experience in working with customers in a B2C or B2B customer service / sales environment
+• Experience in working with customers in customer service / sales environment

 You can send us your CV and a short covering letter, or video, to [email protected], explaining why you’re interested and what you could bring to the role.

-Interviews are likely to take place on 21st and 22nd March 2024
+Interviews are likely to take place week commencing 22nd April 2024.

 It’s important that our people reflect and represent the diversity of the communities and audiences we serve.
 We welcome and value difference, so when we say we’re for everyone, we want everyone to be welcome in our teams too.
 Wherever you’re from, and whatever your background, we want to hear from you.